basnijholt/nijho.lt/content/post/truenas-remote-backups/index.md

 ---
-title: "Friend-to-Friend TrueNAS Backups: Secure, De-Clouded Remote Storage"
+title: "Friend-to-Friend TrueNAS Backups: Secure, Decentralized Storage Without the Cloud"
-subtitle: "How to Set Up Secure Remote ZFS Replication with a Friend and Escape the Cloud"
+subtitle: "A Step-by-Step Guide to Setting Up Encrypted ZFS Replication with a Trusted Friend"
-summary: "How to Set Up Secure Remote ZFS Replication with a Friend and Escape the Cloud"
+summary: |
+    Learn how to create a secure, decentralized backup system using TrueNAS and ZFS replication.
+    This guide shows you how to partner with a friend for mutual backups, leveraging the power of ZFS while maintaining network isolation and data privacy.
 projects: []
 date: '2024-08-24T00:00:00Z'
 draft: false